 All our operations have environmental management plans in place, which include biodiversity criteria and actions.

-We use our Biodiversity Value Assessment (BVA) methodology, developed by De Beers with contributions from external experts, to understand the biodiversity significance of natural habitats affected by our operations.
+We use our Biodiversity Value Assessment (BVA) methodology, developed by De Beers Group with contributions from external experts, to understand the biodiversity significance of natural habitats affected by our operations.
 We have completed BVAs at all our existing and new mining operations.

 We have identified two mines with significant local biodiversity: Voorspoed in South Africa’s sensitive grassland biome and Sendelingsdrif in Namibia’s Succulent Karoo Biome.
 Both areas receive special attention, particularly with regard to operational and rehabilitation planning.